What We Offer

 A concessionary pricing structure is in place across our portfolio to enable all those from disadvantaged and, or, low-income communities full access to our services.
 30% (almost 2 million) visits and 30% (over 10,000) regular subscription customers are from hard to reach or low income backgrounds and enjoy concessionary prices.
 In addition, we operated a comprehensive range of targeted programmes in 2011, including:

-- teaching young people to swim (over 1.2 million individual swimming lessons and 0.4 million school swimming sessions)
+- teaching young people to swim (over 1.3 million individual swimming lessons and 0.5 million school swimming sessions);

-- free weekly squash and racketball coaching sessions for young people
+- free weekly squash and racquetball coaching sessions for young people;

-In 2011 we saw 0.2 million visits from disabled people.
+In 2013 we saw 202,000 visits from people with disabilities.
 We have promoted our accessible facilities and activities with:

 - training for our staff in disability awareness.

-In 2011 we saw 0.9 million visits from those over 60yrs.
+In 2013 we saw 850,000 visits from those over 60yrs.
 Activities support the awareness of our inclusivity for the older generations included:

 - targeted programmes including badminton, seated exercise classes, swimming lessons and rambling and walking groups

-- participation in national fund raising events such as Children in Need and Sports Relief
+- participation in other national fund raising and awareness events including Children in Need, Sports Relief Miles and Cancer Awareness;

 Our approach to sports and community development is based on a number of core beliefs: